dragonkie/rpta3/README.md

 This project is in no way affiliated with, or endorsed by, Foundry Gaming LLC.

 Pokémon © 2002-2025 Pokémon. © 1995-2025 Nintendo/Creatures Inc./GAME FREAK inc. TM, ® and Pokémon character names are trademarks of Nintendo.
-No copyright or trademark infringement is intended in using this system.
+No copyright or trademark infringement is intended in the creation of this system.